 The PMBoK carries the label 'Global Standard' on its cover, and describes itself as a 'standard', but defines this as meaning 'a formal document describing established norms, methods, processes and practices'.
 The beauty about such 'standards' is that there are so many to choose from.
 In this paper, the word 'standard' is taken rather to mean a document issued by a national or international standards organisation such as Standards Australia or the International Standards Organisation.
-While Chapter 3 of the PMBoK does in fact form the basis of the American National Standards Institute's project management standard, neither the PMBoK as a whole nor PRINCE2 is a 'standard' anywhere in the world.
-The emerging ISO 21500 Guide to Project Management will likely contain elements derived from either or both of the PMBoK and PRINCE2, and from other sources such as the APMBoK.
+While Chapter 3 of the PMBoK does in fact form part of the American National Standards Institute's project management standard, neither the PMBoK as a whole nor PRINCE2 is a 'standard' anywhere in the world.
+ISO 21500:2012 Guidance on Project Management is the world's first global standard on project management; it contains elements derived from both the PMBoK and PRINCE2, and from other sources such as the APMBoK and MSP.

 The authority of the PMBoK and PRINCE2 is reflected in other ways than mere terminology.
-In 2009, on a worldwide basis, the number of PMPs exceeded 350,000 (Source: PMI) and the number of people who have sat PRINCE2 exams exceeded 600,000 (Source: ILX Group).
+Although reliable statistics are hard to find, it is estimated that by 2013, on a worldwide basis, the number of PMPs exceeded 600,000 and the number of people who have sat PRINCE2 exams exceeded 800,000.
 Currently, over 60,000 people per year sit the PRINCE2 Practitioner exam.
 In the UK, PRINCE2 certification is a prerequisite for over 60% of all project management roles advertised.

-In Australia, something like 70% of the membership of PMI are IT project managers, whereas members of AIPM seem to have no particular allegiance to either the PMBoK or PRINCE2, perhaps seeing the methods as equivalently useful tools of the trade, or as not relevant to their industry.
-There is a clear trend for public sector organisations to prefer PRINCE2; governments in both Queensland and New Zealand adopted PRINCE2 in 2009.
+In Australia, something like 70% of the membership of PMI are IT project managers, and many of these people work in organisations which have a project management method based on PRINCE2.
+On the other hand, members of the AIPM seem to have no particular allegiance to either the PMBoK or PRINCE2, perhaps seeing the methods as equivalently useful tools of the trade, or as not relevant to their industry.
+There is a continuing trend for public sector organisations to prefer PRINCE2; The United Nations Development Programme adopted PRINCE2 worldwide in 2008, the governments in both Queensland and New Zealand adopted PRINCE2 in 2009, as did Canada in 2010.